-

 Fraudsters are impersonating Barclays to scam individuals and businesses

 Be alert for any investment opportunities (e.g. mortgage, investment bonds, online trading) offered to you by someone claiming to be a Barclays Representative – it could be a scam.
+Approaches have been known to be made via social channels including WhatsApp Groups, Facebook, Telegram, and Instagram and may reference genuine Barclays websites to try and convince you that the approach is genuine.

 What to do if you are approached with an investment opportunity